seancorfield/honeysql/doc/clause-reference.md

 in pairs: `ON ...
 DO ...`.

 `:on-conflict` accepts either a single SQL entity
-(a keyword or symbol) or a SQL clause.
-That's either a column name or an `:on-constraint` clause or a `:where` clause.
+(a keyword or symbol), or a SQL clause, or a pair of a SQL entity and a SQL clause.
+The SQL entity is a column name and the SQL clause can be an `:on-constraint` clause or a`:where` clause.

 `:on-constraint` accepts a single SQL entity that identifies a constraint name.